 III.
-General points, common to Paper Raw Data Book
+General points, common to Paper Raw Data

-- 1. The eFDB Paper Raw Data Book is designed for use in collecting and maintaining paper raw data, generated in the course of completing a field trial using the eFDB system.
+1. The eFDB Paper Raw Data Book is designed for use in collecting and maintaining paper raw data, generated in the course of completing a field trial using the eFDB system.
 Most raw data can be entered directly into the eFDB forms.
 Other required data must be uploaded as document scans or other electronic files.
-Optional paper forms are provided for entering required data.
-Upload the form(s) after data entry, to the eFDB and retain the original entries in this eFDB Paper Raw Data Book.
-Alternatively, provide the required data in another format via uploading to the eFDB. - 2.
-When data is entered on a paper page on multiple dates, each entry must be initialed and dated.
-For example: 4B, Test Substance Use Log, or 8A Residue Sample Shipping Information.
-When more than one person enters data on a paper page, clearly indicate who made each entry with initials and date.
+Paper forms are provided for entering required data, when an eFDB device is unable to be used.
+Upload the form(s) after data entry, to the eFDB and retain the original entries in the eFDB Paper Raw Data Book (i.e. all paper raw data for a given trial must be kept with a printed chain of custody and the other initial pages of the file).